Welcome to Buckton Fields

 Q. Once Buckton Fields is complete what steps will be taken to limit congestion on the local roads?

-To support the planning application, Ensign carried out a comprehensive Transport Assessment (TA), which looked at the accessibility and sustainability of the site, the traffic flows generated and the impact on the surrounding roads and junctions.
+To support the planning application, Ensign carried out a comprehensive Transport Assessment (TA) that looked at the accessibility and sustainability of the site, the traffic flows generated and the impact on the surrounding roads and junctions.

 The results of the TA have fed into a comprehensive transport strategy, which will be put in place to minimise the level of traffic generated by the development.
-Some minor road improvements are also likely to be needed.
+Some minor road improvements are also needed.

 Q. Will anything be done to improve public transport?
 How will any increases in traffic be handled?